Why you won't find a link to IG on this website: choosing to avoid Instagram.

 On honouring the complexity of parenting.

-Because what if the parent reading it hasn’t had a moment alone in days, and feels guilty just thinking about taking one?
-What if they’re co-parenting across two households with different rules, and the “consistency” advice just doesn’t apply?
-What if they’re trying to reparent themselves while parenting their own kids — and the emotional weight of that isn’t something a quick tip can solve?
+Because what if the parent reading it hasn’t slept in three nights, and the latest “bedtime routine trick” feels almost like a joke?
+What if they’re managing two children with completely opposite needs, and none of the “universal strategies” work?
+What if they’re trying to process their own childhood while parenting their kids — and the emotional weight of that isn’t something a quick tip can solve?

 Last but not least, I made this choice for my own wellbeing too.
-I don’t want to shape my work around what might get the most likes, or second-guess myself when something I care about doesn’t get attention.
+I don’t want to shape my work around what might get the most "likes", or second-guess myself if a piece of content that I deeply care about doesn’t get attention I hope for.
 There’s something deeply alienating about posting something important to us, and waiting for external validation.
 That’s not the kind of energy I want to bring into my work.

 I want to be clear that this isn’t a critique of those who use Instagram to share their parenting work.
 There are many thoughtful people doing deeply valuable work on that platform.

 This is simply about doing what feels right for me — and staying in alignment with the values that guide both my life and my work.
-My business is called Living Undivided because I try to move through the world with a sense of wholeness and integrity — where how I live, work, and connect all come from the same place.
-This decision allows me to stay close to my values, focus on real relationships and engage in the kind of presence-based work that matters most to me.
+My business is called Living Undivided because I try to move through the world with a sense of wholeness and integrity, where how I live, work, and connect all come from the same place.
+Choosing to avoid Instagram is a way for me to stay close to my values, focus on real relationships, and engage in presence-based work that matters most.

 I hope that those who need this kind of space will find their way here — even without an algorithm.